BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 * Visa, Resident Alien, Commuter
 * Re-Entry Permit

 The Xavier MRZ SDK is capable of performing OCR on travel documents via the native camera to extract all the Machine Readable Zone (MRZ) fields from the travel documents.
 Xavier MRZ SDK performs auto capture when the quality threshold is reached or timeout occurred.
 The resulting  data are returned as key-value pair elements.

+As of release 1.4, the Xavier engine is also capable of scanning different types of barcodes (one dimensional, QR code etc...).
+This new feature works seemlessly alongside of the MRZ scanning functionality.

 To integrate the Xavier MRZ SDK into your project, you need to include the <b>Xavier.framework</b> and <b>tessdata</b> training folder in your Xcode project (Figure 4).